NeoGranular/lanyon/_posts/2016-06-29-martial-god-chapter-01-11.md

 He had thought about informing these things to his elders, however, he gave up on doing so.
 He knew that such a condition of his body was too strange.

 He was vaguely aware that this change had some connection with his strange encounter at the lake.
-After that day, his feats could no longer be covered with the word 'talent', if one insisted on  looking for a word to describe his feats, that would be 'Evildoer'.
+After that day, his feats could no longer be covered with the word 'genius', if one insisted on  looking for a word to describe his feats, that would be 'devilish'.

 And this was also the true reason he absolutely didn't dare to open his mouth....